 FDA warns that Adderall, Ritalin, and other prescription stimulants are addictive and can have potentially dangerous side effects also haven’t deterred doctors from prescribing them.

 Major League Baseball Players Are Among the Most Frequent Users of ADHD Drugs

-Though there is a ban on stimulant use in the Major League Baseball Association, players continue to use the performance-enhancing drugs.
+Though there is a ban on stimulant use in the Major League Baseball Association, players continue to use performance-enhancing drugs.
 When the ban was announced, players began requesting therapeutic exemptions so they could continue to take the banned substances.
-The rates of MLB players who take stimulants is more than double of the normal population.
-Though some argue that professional athletes are more likely to suffer from ADHD than others, many don’t agree and believe that players are only using the stimulants to enhance their playing abilities and gain a competitive edge.
+The rates of MLB players who take stimulants are more than double of the normal population.
+Though some argue that professional athletes are more likely to suffer from ADHD than others, many don’t agree and believe that players are only using stimulants to enhance their playing abilities and gain a competitive edge.

 The Cognitive-Enhancing Effects of Stimulants Are Unclear

 Though many believe that stimulants will give them an edge in school, sports, or careers, experts caution that the cognitive effects of the drugs have not been widely studied and their effects are still unclear.
-There have been conflicting reports generated from the studies that have been performed and experts argue that most studies are conducted to find impairment in study subjects, not improvement.
+There have been conflicting reports generated from the studies that have been performed and experts argue that most studies are conducted to find impairment in study subjects, not the improvement.
 There is also a lack of evidence on the long-term effects of stimulant usage, especially in healthy individuals who do not display signs of ADHD.
-This should serve as a warning to those use the drugs for recreational use and make them think twice about using stimulants such as Adderall for everyday performance improvement.
+This should serve as a warning to those who use the drugs for recreational use and make them think twice about using stimulants such as Adderall for everyday performance improvement.

 Contact us at Mango Clinic for Adderall treatment or click the banner below to book your appointment.